bharath12b5/mvn-linux/Building-V8-libraries.md

 If you need to use the older stable branch 3.14 (e.g. for building [MongoDB](../Building MongoDB)), use the command `git checkout 3.14-s390` instead.

+If you are building V8z on SLES 11 SP3, issue this command after running "make dependencies":

+    sed -i "s/crsT/crs/g" build/gyp/pylib/gyp/generator/make.py

+This will prevent the `ar` command from failing when creating libraries during the build process.

 ### Building the static libraries

 Execute: